metorikhq/coming-soon/README.md

 With little work you can easily repurpose this for your own app's coming soon or landing page.

+**Important note:** There is a tag in the HTML head to stop indexing by search engines.
+You'll likely need to remove this before publishing.

 [![Screenshot](screenshot.png?raw=true)](https://metorik.com)

 It's very fast and could be even faster but I love [Vue.js](https://vuejs.org) so I wanted to use it to handle email signups & sharing.